 The quality of relationships we have with friends, colleagues, family and our partner affects both our mental and physical wellbeing.
 Similarly how good you feel emotionally and physically will affect how you get on with your partner – sometimes much more than we realize.

-Improving your relationship can have a positive effect on your health and related behaviours such as exercising and drinking that in turn could be affecting how you get on.
+Improving your relationship can have a positive effect on your health and related behaviors such as exercising and drinking that in turn could be affecting how you get on.

 Of course relationships like health go through ups and downs.
 But when we are unhappy or frustrated it can be all too easy to ignore what we know is bad for us.
-Often risky behaviours provide an escape but sometimes we can fall into habits that are both bad for our health and for our relationship.
-Consequently things then get worse not better.
+Often risky behaviors provide an escape but sometimes we can fall into habits that are both bad for our health and for our relationship.
+Consequently, things then get worse, not better.

-But the good news is by taking stock and taking a good look at patterns of behaviour we can start making a few changes and things can start feeling very different.
+But the good news is by taking stock and taking a good look at patterns of behavior we can start making a few changes and things can start feeling very different.

 - Overall how well do you feel on a day to day basis?

 - Where would you score your physical health on a scale of 1-10 – with ten being best it can be?